COSI’s Lost Egypt Exhibition

 This is a satellite image of modern Cairo.
 The city appears as a large gray-brown area near the center of the image.
 The bright green areas are farms along the Nile River.
 All the lighter areas are the harsh Sahara Desert.
 This really gives you an idea of how much the ancient Egyptians must have depended on the Nile River, with nothing but the desert surrounding them.
 The image was taken by NASA’s Landsat 7 satellite, which has been instrumental in tracking land use and changes.
 On July 23rd, the Landsat program will have been recording satellite images of our planet for 37 years.
 How much has the city where you live changed in 37 years?

-Digital Karnak
+Digital Karnak by COSI

 April 28, 2009, 10:00 am